 What about products which contain both xylitol and various other types of sugar?

 Since both sucrose (saccharose, common table sugar) and related carbohydrates are considered highly cariogenic, mixing xylitol with sucrose makes little sense.

-In animal experimentation (the results of which are not necessarily transferable to humans)1, xylitol has been shown to be effective against caries even when added to highly cariogenic foodstuffs containing sugar and/or starch.
+In animal experimentation (the results of which are not necessarily transferable to humans), xylitol has been shown to be effective against tooth decay even when added to highly cariogenic foodstuffs containing sugar and/or starch.

-With carious teeth, using xylitol in pure form still appears to make the most sense.
-Where other types of carbohydrate must be added, one could choose maltitol and maltitol syrup, erythritol as well as small amounts of sorbitol or related substances4.
-The studies done to date however suggest that for caries prophylaxis, products sweetened with 100% xylitol are superior to those containing sorbitol.
+With cavities, using xylitol in pure form still appears to make the most sense.
+Where other types of carbohydrate must be added, one could choose erythritol, maltitol and maltitol syrup, as well as small amounts of sorbitol or related substances.
+The studies done to date however suggest that to prevent cavities, products sweetened with 100% xylitol are superior to those containing sorbitol.

 There is no strict rule in this matter and even a minute appears to be very helpful.
 Longer times of xylitol exposure do tend to bring phantastic results however, such as teeth being smooth as porcelain, desensitization of previously sensitive tooth necks, plaque reduction etc. (A quick reminder here that rinsing your mouth with water afterwards will noticeably weaken the effectiveness of xylitol.)

 Generally, Dr. Bruhn recommends using 3-5 g at each application (approximately equivalent to 1/2 to one teaspoon xylitol powder), with 4 g xylitol (or more) being optimal (yielding the best effect), particularly in the first four weeks of xylitol use.
 In-between, even just one gram used several times a day is sufficient to prevent damage to the teeth.